rossizero/thedarkage/README.md

 staged: true
 cataStrength: 3.3
 ```
-You need at least one staged map with at least one flag per team on it.
-You can add flags and other structures with ingame commands.
-Look at the plugin.yml for more infos.
+You need at least one staged map with at least one flag per team on it to have a running game loop.
+You can add flags and other structures with ingame commands when you entered a world with `/edit enter world_name`.
+Look at the plugin.yml for more infos about commands.

 ## More stuff
 Here is a link to some finished maps (including the settings files for those maps):  https://www.mediafire.com/folder/db3ztajpxn6lg/thedarkage3